FlashMcQuin/Project_Ma513/README.md

 Our primary goal is to showcase how CNNs, renowned for their effectiveness in image-related tasks, can be employed for malware detection.
 We will specifically focus on the 'images_malware.npz' dataset, which comprises images representing malware codes.
 To enhance the learning process, we plan to convert the malware codes into grayscale images.

-### Methodology:

-1. **Dataset Preprocessing:**
-   - Load the 'images_malware.npz' dataset.
-   - Convert malware codes into grayscale images.

-2. **CNN Model Construction:**
-   - Design a CNN architecture suitable for image classification.
-   - Train the model using the preprocessed dataset.

-3. **Malware Detection:**
-   - Apply the trained CNN model to detect malware in grayscale images.
-   - Evaluate the model's performance using appropriate metrics.

 ### Why Use Images for Malware Detection?

 Traditionally, malware detection has been reliant on signature-based methods or behavioral analysis.
 However, as malware evolves and becomes more sophisticated, these methods may fall short.
 Leveraging CNNs for malware detection brings several advantages: